thornjad/aero/README.md

 For everything else, Aero makes extensive use of [Evil](https://github.com/emacs-evil/evil), providing the user with modifier-key-free modal editing, though the majority of Emacs bindings remain available.
 Emacs keybindings belong in the dark ages where they originated.
 They might work for RMS, but I can only hold `CTRL` for so long.

 ### LSP

+> "An infinite number of monkeys typing into GNU Emacs would never make a good program."<br><br>  — Linus Torvalds

 Emacs should support LSP out of the box.
 Since it doesn't, Aero makes up the difference by connecting to any protocol servers Emacs can find.
 I regularly make use of these capabilities in Python and Javascript in particular, so they've received the most attention.